 We understand the importance of working collaboratively with our employees, suppliers and the broader industry to combat modern slavery.
-That is why during the reporting period we introduced a number of steps to assess and address modern slavery in our operations and supply chains.
+That is why during the reporting period we adopted a risk-based approach to addressing modern slavery risks in our operations and supply chains.
+This risk-based approach involves continued supply chain mapping, due diligence, adherence to a high standard of performance emphasised through strong corporate policies, training, and supplier engagement.